-At E10.5, $Tbx4^{lox/lox}$; RetRVCre hindlimbs buds are smaller than controls and expression of Fgf10 is reduced, although detectable (Supplementary Fig.2 A,B) demonstrating that, in the absence of Tbx4, another factor can partially compensate to regulate Fgf10 expression.
-This is in contrast to the forelimb where there is an exclusive requirement for Tbx5 for initiation of Fgf10 expression (Rallis et al. 2003).
-Pitx1 is a candidate factor to act in addition to Tbx4 in regulating Fgf10. $Pitx1^{-/-}$ mutant mice form a small hindlimb that has lost some of its characteristic hindlimb morphologies such as the presence of a patella (Duboc and Logan 2011a, b, Marcil et al. 2003, Szeto et al. 1999) and (Fig.1G)).
-Pitx1 is known to be partially required for normal levels of Tbx4 expression (Duboc and Logan 2011b, Marcil et al. 2003, Szeto et al. 1999) whereas Pitx1 expression is unaffected following conditional deletion of Tbx4 (Supplementary Fig.2D-E).
-We therefore generated Tbx4/Pitx1 compound mutants (Pitx1^{-/-};Tbx4^{lox/lox};RetRVCre) and in these compound mutants no hindlimb elements are present (Fig.1H).
-Moreover, Fgf10 expression is not detectable in the hindlimb-forming region at hindlimb budding stages (Supplementary Fig.2C).
+At E10.5, Tbx4^{lox/lox};RetRVCre hindlimbs buds were smaller than those of controls and expression of Fgf10 was reduced, although detectable (Fig. S2A,B) demonstrating that, in the absence of Tbx4, another factor can partially compensate to regulate Fgf10 expression.
+This is in contrast to the forelimb where there is an exclusive requirement for Tbx5 for initiation of Fgf10 expression (Rallis et al., 2003).
+Pitx1 is a candidate factor to act in addition to Tbx4 in regulating Fgf10.
+Pitx1^{-/-} mutant mice form a small hindlimb that has lost some of its characteristic hindlimb morphologies, such as the presence of a patella (Duboc and Logan, 2011a,b; Marcil et al., 2003; Szeto et al., 1999; Fig. 1G).
+Pitx1 is known to be partially required for normal levels of Tbx4 expression (Duboc and Logan, 2011b; Marcil et al., 2003; Szeto et al., 1999), but we found that Pitx1 expression is unaffected following conditional deletion of Tbx4 (Fig. S2D,E).
+We therefore generated Tbx4/Pitx1 compound mutants ($Pitx1^{-/-}$; $Tbx4^{lox/lox}$; RetRVCre) and in these compound mutants no hindlimb elements were present (Fig. 1H).
+Moreover, Fgf10 expression was not detectable in the hindlimb-forming region at hindlimb budding stages (Fig. S2C).
 These results demonstrate that Pitx1 and Tbx4 have dual inputs that are required for Fgf10 expression and subsequent hindlimb formation.

-Islet1 acts in parallel to Tbx4 and Pitx1 during hindlimb initiation
+IsI1 acts in parallel to Tbx4 and Pitx1 during hindlimb initiation